Cable Next-Gen Technologies & Strategies is part of the Informa Tech Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 3099067.

-With DOCSIS 3.1 rollout momentum growing, fiber buildouts accelerating and Remote PHY deployments starting, cable operators are prepping their networks for multi-gigabit broadband speeds, more advanced video services and next-gen wireless capabilities.
-These moves are allowing them to keep up with aggressive, fiber-happy rivals like Verizon, AT&T, Google Fiber and CenturyLink and expand their rule of the US broadband market.
-But, faced with mounting bandwidth pressures and the growing assault on their core pay-TV business by OTT providers, operators still face major competitive challenges on both the broadband and video fronts.
-In this big-picture outlook, we explore the competitive context for cable's latest tech initiatives.
+With DOCSIS 3.1 rollouts unfolding, fiber buildouts accelerating and Distributed Access Architecture deployments beginning, North American cable operators are upgrading their networks for multi-gigabit broadband speeds, cloud-based IP video services and next-gen wireless services like 5G and CBRS.
+They are making these moves to keep up with aggressive, fiber-rich rivals like AT&T, Verizon and T-Mobile.
+But, with their HFC networks under mounting bandwidth pressure and 5G wireless technology coming right around the corner, cablecos face stiff new competitive and technological challenges.
+In this overview, we will set the competitive context for cable's latest tech initiatives.

 Now that they have deployed DOCSIS 3.1 and more fiber to much of the continent, North American cable operators are staking their claim in the gigabit market with the capacity to offer blazing speeds of up to 10 G/bits down and at least 1 Gbit/s up.
 But as they do, they are running into a fresh set of challenges, especially in the home WiFi environment.
 How are cablecos and their vendor partners managing their new gigabit services and making sure that customers get what they're promised?
 How can cablecos tame the home networking monster?
 In this opening panel, our experts will discuss the early deployment lessons from the field.